QwilApp/scryo/README.md

-  "start": Number, // char offset in file where usage started "end": Number,   // char offset in file where usage ended "arguments": Array[CommandArgObj],  // type and char offsets for command arguments "chain": Array[String], // chain of cy calls leading to this.
+  "start": Number, // char offset in file where usage started "end": Number,   // char offset in file where usage ended "arguments": Array[CommandArgObj],  // type and char offsets for command arguments "literalArguments"?: Object, // Actual values of arguments if they can be evaluated statically, indexed by argument index "chain": Array[String], // chain of cy calls leading to this.
                           // e.g cy.a().b().c() will result in {"chain": ["a", "b"], "name": "c"}
 }